AlanoudAlen/Lab_project_T2232./Lab_project.md

     ## [1] 52519

-Write your narrative here

 Write your narrative here Counting Pets: num_pets \<- nrow(seattlepets):
 Counts the rows in the dataset seattlepets, storing the count in num_pets.
 Displaying Count: num_pets: Displays the total count of pets stored in num_pets.
 Brief Summary: This code counts the total number of pets in the dataset seattlepets and displays the count.
-Each row represents one pet in the dataset.
+Each row represents one pet int he

 \`2.
 (2 points)